ArunKothandaraman94/Revenue-Intelligence-Dashboard/README.md

 - Python
 - Power BI
 - DAX
+- Data Modeling
 - Dashboard Design
+- KPI Development
 - Business Intelligence
 - Data Visualization
 - Business Storytelling
+- Git & GitHub

 ---

+# 📚 What I Learned

+While working on this project, I gained hands-on experience in:

+- Writing business-focused SQL queries
+- Using Window Functions and Common Table Expressions
+- Cleaning and preparing real-world datasets
+- Creating reusable DAX measures
+- Building interactive Power BI dashboards
+- Designing dashboards for business users
+- Presenting analytical findings through visual storytelling

+---

+# 🚀 Future Improvements

+Planned enhancements include:

+- Customer Segmentation (RFM Analysis)
+- Sales Forecasting
+- Drill-through Pages
+- Dynamic Tooltips
+- Advanced DAX Measures
+- Power BI Service Deployment

+---

 # 🎯 Conclusion

-This project demonstrates the complete Business Intelligence workflow—from raw data to interactive dashboards.
-By combining SQL, Python, and Power BI, the project converts transactional data into meaningful insights that can help businesses monitor performance, identify growth opportunities, and support data-driven decision-making.
+This project demonstrates the complete Business Intelligence workflow—from importing raw data into PostgreSQL to creating an interactive Power BI dashboard.

+By combining SQL, Python, and Power BI, the project transforms transactional retail data into meaningful insights that can help businesses monitor performance, identify opportunities for growth, and support data-driven decision-making.

+If you have any feedback or suggestions, feel free to connect or raise an issue in this repository.